HealthRex/EMR-data-importer/README.md

 ON procedure.person_id = observation.person_id
 ```

 Suppose we wanted to take some of the values from the BigQuery results and train a model to predict patient observation days.
-For the query above, we can use the following functions for serializing the data:
+For the query above, we can put the following functions in label_extractor.py for serializing the data:

 ```
 def get_row_label(row):